gbraad/mscrolls-brahman/strands/doc/manual/strandmanual1.md

 WHEREU
 * where were you at the time of the murder?
 * what were you doing when the murder took place?
-* do you have an alabi?
+* do you have an alibi?

 JIMMY?
 * Jimmy, WHEREU